My Imperfect Good Dad & My Perfect Good Father

 And, he is mine.
 Because of this, I have been incredibly blessed.

-As I sat at my kitchen table for many hours over several weeks, putting together a video presentation that began my dad's early June memorial service (included at the end of this blog), I was once again reminded of the core distinctions of who my dad was.
-However, I wasn’t thinking about the more superficial things, like his love for Judge Judy or that he thought there was no one better than George Jones.
+As I sat at my kitchen table for many hours over several weeks, putting together a video presentation (included at the end of this blog) that began my dad's memorial service, I was once again reminded of the core distinctions of who my dad was.
+However, I wasn’t thinking about the more superficial, temporal things, like his love for Judge Judy or that he thought no one was better than George Jones.
 I wasn’t thinking of his attachment to his 1995 black Ford F-150 or his affinity for his white t-shirts, cut-offs, and ball caps.
-I wasn't thinking about his growing up in West Virginia or that LTV Steel was his place of employment for almost forty years.
-Though these were things that surely characterized him, this is not what I was reflecting on.
+I wasn't thinking about his growing up in West Virginia, or that LTV Steel was his place of employment for almost forty years.
+Though these surely characterized him, this is not what I was reflecting on.

-These two realities were the primary contemplations of my thoughts:
+Rather, these two realities were the primary contemplation of my thoughts:

-In early February, days after my dad passed away, my family had a graveside service for immediate family and a handful of our closest friends, and I was able to share a few words about my dad, while standing next to his navy blue casket, on a frigid-cold Ohio morning:
+In early February 2022, on an exceptionally frigid Ohio morning, days after my dad had passed away, my family had a graveside service for immediate family and a handful of our closest friends, and I was able to share a few words about my dad while standing next to his navy blue casket:

 In him was protection and provision.